WallStFam/gas-optimization/Article.md

 ## 10. Turn 'if statements' into sepparate functions

-Wall St Moms smart contract uses something we call 'minting phases'.
+The Wall St Moms smart contract uses something we call 'minting phases'.
 There are 3 phases: Classic, Modern and Meta and each phase has different requirements and minting limits.

 Initially we thought it was a good idea to use one mint function for all phases.
 Internally the function would check the current phase using an 'if statement' and proceed accordingly.
-That way the smart contract interface would be just one function and the client wouldn't need to know which phase the contract was currently in.
+That way the smart contract interface would be just one function and the frontend client would not need to know which phase the contract was currently in.

-This approach maybe works in other environments, but for smart contracts is not the recommended pattern.
-The problem is that checking the phase in the smart contract adds complexity and increases the gas cost.
+This approach may work in other environments, but for smart contracts it is not the recommended pattern.
+The problem is that checking the phase in the smart contract adds complexity, reduce readability, and increases the gas cost.

 Let's look at a simple example: